“Great works are something you discover, not something you create. I feel I would be limited in what I could discover if I were working on my own.”

 Having taken his artistic identity as far as it could profitably go, Xu Zhen formed MadeIn Company in 2009.
 Although—or perhaps because—MadeIn set out to mock the contemporary art market, his fake “corporation” was eagerly embraced by that same market.
 Perhaps inspired by this success, in 2014 Xu Zhen resumed his own persona, but with a twist—rather than being MadeIn’s chief executive, he is now one of the company’s “products”.
 Eternity (2013-2014) fuses artificial-stone replicas of ancient Chinese sculptures with copies of statues from the east pediment of the Parthenon.
 A long-vanished section of that pediment showed the goddess Athena and her father Zeus, from whose head she sprang fully formed.
 The inverted Buddhist deities on the shoulders of the Greek ones could be rising like Athena—or crashing into the gods of a culture whose philosophical and ideological descendants have shaped the contemporary world.

-Thousand-Armed Classical Sculpture (2014) is a variation on the same theme, this time fusing Western deities with Indian ones.
-Nineteen classical-looking statues in a variety of poses (based on Athena, the Greek Artemision, the crucified Christ and the Statue of Liberty, among others) are arranged in three lines so that when viewed from the front, the lead figure resembles a multi-armed Hindu god.
+Thousand-Armed Classical Sculpture (2014) is a variation on the same theme, this time fusing Western gods and heroes with a Buddhist template.
+Fifty-seven statues in a variety of poses (based on classical sculptures of Zeus (or Poseidon), Athena Parthenos, Hercules, Odysseus, the crucified Christ and the Statue of Liberty, among others) are arranged in three lines so that, viewed from the front, each lead figure resembles a multi-armed Bodhisattva (Avalokitesvara in Indian Buddhism).

 Calm (2009) was originally part of an exhibition of works by “anonymous Middle Eastern artists”; in fact they were all produced by MadeIn, with the goal of exposing the filters of prejudice through which one culture views another.
 A pile of rubble conforms perfectly with the region’s acquired image as a place of violence and destruction.
 But this rubble moves, gently undulating as if alive—a reminder that people can be buried by stereotypes as well as bombs.
 Under Heaven 20121018 (2012) is a lavishly overdecorated cake-canvas, smothered with thick blobs of paint squeezed directly from an icing bag.
 The technique arose from playful experiment, but the swirling pattern suggests cityscapes and landscapes seen from the perspective of the gods.